 Workers should wear steel-toed boots or shoes with grippy soles to protect their feet from heavy drywall sheets or tools that can fall or roll.

-Workers should receive enough instruction on safely handling drywall tools, sheets, and equipment before working with drywall.
+Workers should receive enough instruction on safely handling drywall tools, sheets, and equipment required during drywall finishing work.
 The right way to use tools, handle materials, and put on safety gear should all be included in the training.
 Workers should also receive instruction on spotting and staying away from dangers like hidden piping or electrical wiring.

 Drywall sheets are heavy, and improper lifting might result in serious harm.
 Therefore, proper lifting practices, such as bending the knees and maintaining a straight back, should be taught to employees.
 Workers can also use tools like drywall lifts to handle big drywall sheets safely.

-The correct tools should be used for the job, and they should be maintained in good shape.
+The correct tools during drywall installation should be used for the job, and they should be maintained in good shape.
 Sharp tools and blades can make cutting drywall simpler and less dangerous.
 Workers should also repair broken tools as quickly as possible and refrain from using them.

 Cutting into walls when working with drywall sheets may reveal electrical wiring.
-Therefore, employees should always turn off the power before cutting walls or ceilings.
+Therefore, employees providing drywall services should always turn off the power before cutting walls or ceilings.
 In addition, workers should never touch exposed wiring and keep their tools and equipment away from electrical sources.

 Drywall is highly flammable; thus, drywall workers must take extra precautions to prevent fires.
 For example, never smoke or use spark-generating tools like grinders and saws close to combustible materials like drywall.